Wild Rice with Sausage and Mushrooms

 Low-Carb Diet / Low-Glycemic Diet / South Beach DietSuggestions:

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Side Dishes to find more recipes like this one.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.